putonti/PhageRage-docker/README.md

 # PhageRage-Docker

 Advances in sequencing technology provide the opportunity to explore viral diversity in a variety of ecological niches.
 Analysis of complex viral samples presents unique bioinformatic challenges, punctuated by the paucity of available viral genomes relative to their richness in the environment.
-VirusLand has been developed for the comprehensive examination of viral metagenomic data.
-VirusLand is a UNIX-based solution for the comprehensive examination of viral metagenomic data from assembly through analysis.
+PhageRage has been developed for the comprehensive examination of viral metagenomic data.
+PhageRage is a UNIX-based solution for the comprehensive examination of viral metagenomic data from assembly through analysis.
 It was developed with agility in mind; tools databases and modules can be customized and controlled by the user (even those without any programming savvy).
-VirusLand can also be run locally.
+PhageRage can also be run locally.

 ## Getting Started